 Hello friends!
-Today I would like to share with you my design process, specifically how I clean up my line art drawings using Photoshop and Illustrator.
+Today I would like to share with you how to clean up line art drawings using Photoshop and Illustrator.

 This is just one of many ways I create designs, and a technique you can use to turn black and white drawings into digital line art — which you can then use any way you choose.